UPAC REQUESTOR HANDBOOK

 For independent requestors or non-recognized student groups requesting reimbursement, a written request should be submitted to UPAC with the original copies of the respective receipts attached documenting the items being requested for reimbursement.
 Provide contact information including name, telephone, and mailing address.
 A check will be issued to the requestor or the individual incurring the expense(s) up to the UPAC-allocated amount unless the item(s) expensed is a lower value.

-- Appealing Committee Decisions
+6. Appealing Committee Decisions

 The information in the section is an excerpt from the SFB handbook, Section VIII.
 The official SFB handbook is the governing document and is available from student affairs at the following web page: studentfee.psu.edu.

-- Facts were missing at the time of the initial review.
+2. Facts were missing at the time of the initial The steps for an appeal are as follows:

-- This Appeals Board will determine if the appeal meets any of the previously stated grounds for an appeal and will complete the Appeal Outcome Review Form (Appendix B) to document this review.
+• The Appeals Board will determine if the appeal meets any of the previously stated grounds for an appeal and will complete the Appeal Outcome Review Form (Appendix B) to document this review.

-- The Appeals Board may choose to:
+• The Appeals Board may choose to:

-- sustain the original decision made by the allocation committee, or
+• sustain the original decision made by the allocation committee, or

-- award more than the original allocation.
+• award more than the original

 This decision must be communicated to the requestor within five academic days from the date when the appeal decision was made.

-- If the appeal is not granted, the original decision goes unchanged and the requestor is to be notified that their appeal was denied and that they have the right to further appeal to the SFB within five academic days from the date when the appeal decision was made.
+• If the appeal is not granted, the original decision goes unchanged, and the requestor is to be notified that their appeal was denied and that they have the right to further appeal to the SFB within five academic days from the date when the appeal decision was made.

-- If the requestor chooses to further appeal to the SFB, the Appeal Form (Appendix B) must be completed and submitted checking the Appeal to Student Fee Board box and stating the grounds for the second appeal.
+• If the requestor chooses to further appeal to the SFB, the Appeal Form (Appendix B) must be completed and submitted checking the Appeal to Student Fee Board box and stating the grounds for the second appeal.

-- After reconsidering the request following the second appeal, the SFB may then choose to:
+• After reconsidering the request following the second appeal, the SFB may then choose to:

-- sustain the original decision made by the local allocation committee, or
+• sustain the original decision made by the local allocation committee, or

-- award more than the original allocation.
+• award more than the original

 The SFB will make the final decision.
 This section is relevant only to allocation committees; decisions by the Student Fee Board may not be appealed.